Kazakh invasion of Transoxiana: Results

-In 1598–1599, after a series of military campaigns, the Kazakh khans established control over Fergana and parts of Turkestan, including the Tashkent oasis.
-Fergana was returned at the beginning of the 17th century, and other lands acquired by the Kazakhs remained under their control.
-Treaties concluded between the Uzbeks and Kazakhs promised the Kazakhs that the Uzbek khans would not interfere in the affairs of the occupied lands.
+From 1598, to 1599, after a series of military campaigns, the Kazakh khans established control over Fergana, and parts of Turkestan, including the Tashkent oasis.
+Fergana was returned, at the beginning of the 17th century, and other lands acquired by the Kazakhs remained under their control.
+Treaties concluded between the Uzbeks, and Kazakhs promised the Kazakhs that the Uzbek khans would not interfere in the affairs of the occupied lands.